-Finally, examining the relationship between the economic size and PCP rates of each country, there is clearly a tendency among developed countries other than Japan for the home currency to be used more for pricing exports, the larger the size of that country's economy (Figure 9).
-Nevertheless, even though Japan has the world's second-largest economy, an extremely low percentage of its exports is denominated in yen.
+Finally, examining the relationship between the economic size and PCP rates of each country, there is clearly a tendency among developed countries other than Japan for the home currency to be used more for pricing exports, the larger the size of that country's economy (Figure 11).
+Nevertheless, even though Japan has the world's second-largest economy, an extremely low percentage of its exports are denominated in yen.

-C. Assessing the Current Use, and Forecasting the Future Use, of the Yen as an Invoice Currency
+C. Assessing the current use, and forecasting future use, of the yen as an invoice currency

-The above findings show that three of the four factors affecting the invoicing decision-exchange rate volatility, degree of product differentiation, and market share (leaving out economic size)-explain the actual currency choice made.
-Thus, it indicates the invoicing decisions made in developed countries including Japan and the percentage of Japan's exports to East Asia denominated in yen are largely consistent with invoicing decision theory based on expected profit maximization as introduced in this paper.
+The above findings show that three of the four factors affecting the invoicing decision -exchange rate volatility, degree of product differentiation and market share (leaving out economic size) -- explain the actual currency choice made.
+Thus, it indicates the invoicing decisions made in developed countries including Japan and the percentage of Japan's exports to Asia denominated in yen are largely consistent with invoicing decision theory based on expected profit maximization as introduced in this paper.
 Accordingly, given the current competitiveness and market power of Japan's manufacturing industries in export markets, and given also the exchange rate regime now in place in Japan and East Asian economies, it appears reasonable to conclude that the current level of the use of the yen as an invoice currency is appropriate.